spring-projects/spring-integration-samples/basic/tcp-client-server/README.md

 Some use cases may dictate you needing to create your own stream handling serializers and deserializers.
 This sample shows a custom [Serializer][]/[Deserializer][] being used with the Java socket API on the front end (client) and the Spring Integration TCP inbound gateway with the custom serializer/deserializers.

 You can run the example by executing JUnit test **TcpServerCustomSerializerTest**.

+#### Annotation-based Configuration

+A simple client server test using entirely annotation-based configuration is shown in **TcpClientServerAnnotationDemoTest**.

 [ByteArrayCrLfSerializer]: http://static.springsource.org/spring-integration/api/org/springframework/integration/ip/tcp/serializer/ByteArrayCrLfSerializer.html